d12frosted/elpa-mirror/gnu/excorporate-readme.txt

 Most Recent Improvements
 ------------------------

-New in Excorporate 0.9.2, released 2021-01-23:
+New in Excorporate 0.9.3, released 2021-01-28:

-** Do not hardcode directory for diary files
+** Enable diary integration by default

-Use locate-user-emacs-file instead.
+** Introduce defcustom, excorporate-update-diary, to control this behaviour

 Quick Start
 -----------